 This is not ok with me and that is why laboratory-grown diamonds are truly the only eco-conscious, conflict free and affordable option for consumers concerned about the origin of their diamonds.

-9. You say LGD are better than anything we will ever get out of the earth, can you explain more about this?
+How are Lab Grown Diamonds better than anything we will get out of the earth?

-Or come visit us in our Portland showroom.
-We would be more than happy to answer any questions you have about Lab-grown diamonds or Conflict diamonds.
+Come visit us in our Portland showroom.
+We would be happy to answer any questions you have about lab grown diamonds or conflict diamonds.